-which may include referral to local law enforcement or to the home school or employer of the third-party Respondent, and/or restriction from access to campus or College programs or activities.
-Additionally, the College does not have jurisdiction to investigate reported incidents involving Respondents who are members of the College community that occurred prior to the Respondent being enrolled at or employed by the College where the incident did not occur on campus or in connection with the College's domestic program, activity, or employment.
+Additionally, the College does not have jurisdiction to investigate reported incidents involving Respondents who are members of the College community if the reported conduct occurred prior to the Respondent being enrolled at or employed by the College and the incident did not occur on campus or in connection with the College's domestic program, activity, or employment.
+As noted above, the College will address a sex-based hostile environment that exists within the College's education programs or activities resulting from conduct that occurred outside of the College's jurisdiction.

-The College will respond promptly and equitably to all reports of sexual harassment and will provide reasonably available Supportive Measures to Complainants and Respondents, regardless of whether a formal complaint is filed.
-After making a report, a Complainant may request Supportive Measures only, may request to keep the report confidential, or may choose to file a formal complaint.
-Alternatively, as described below, the Title IX Coordinator may determine that it is appropriate to file a formal complaint on behalf of the College.
-After the filing of a formal complaint, the Complainant may decide to seek an informal resolution in lieu of a formal resolution process (investigation and hearing).
+The College will respond promptly and equitably to all reports of sex discrimination and will provide reasonably available Supportive Measures to Complainants and Respondents, regardless of whether a complaint is initiated.
+After making a report, a Complainant may request Supportive Measures only, may request to keep the report confidential, or may choose to initiate a complaint.
+Alternatively, as described below, the Title IX Coordinator may determine that it is appropriate to initiate a complaint on behalf of the College.
+After the initiation of a complaint, the Complainant may decide to seek an informal resolution in lieu of a formal resolution process (investigation and meeting).